-- standards defined in the DfE Filtering standards for schools and colleges and the guidance provided in the UK Safer Internet Centre Appropriate filtering. - illegal content (e.g., child sexual abuse images) is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation URL list and the police assessed list of unlawful terrorist content, produced on behalf of the Home Office.
-Content lists are regularly updated - there are established and effective routes for users to report inappropriate content, recognising that no system can be 100% effective - there is a clear process in place to deal with, and log, requests/approvals for filtering changes (see Appendix for more details). - filtering logs are regularly reviewed and alert the Designated Safeguarding Lead to breaches of the filtering policy, which are then acted upon. - the school has (if possible) provided enhanced/differentiated user-level filtering (allowing different filtering levels for different abilities/ages/stages and different groups of users: staff/learners, etc.) - younger learners will use child friendly/age-appropriate search engines e.g. SWGfL Swiggle - the school has a mobile phone policy and where personal mobile devices have internet access through the school network, content is managed in ways that are consistent with school policy and practice. - access to content through non-browser services (e.g. apps and other mobile technologies) is managed in ways that are consistent with school policy and practice.
+- the school manages access to content across its systems for all users and on all devices using the schools internet provision.
+The filtering provided meets the standards defined in the DfE Filtering standards for schools and colleges and the guidance provided in the UK Safer Internet Centre Appropriate filtering. - illegal content (e.g., child sexual abuse images) is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation URL list and the police assessed list of unlawful terrorist content, produced on behalf of the Home Office.
+Content lists are regularly updated

+- there are established and effective routes for users to report inappropriate content, recognising that no system can be 100% effective - there is a clear process in place to deal with, and log, requests/approvals for filtering changes (see Appendix for more details). - filtering logs are regularly reviewed and alert the Designated Safeguarding Lead to breaches of the filtering policy, which are then acted upon. - the school has (if possible) provided enhanced/differentiated userlevel filtering (allowing different filtering levels for different abilities/ages/stages and different groups of users: staff/learners, etc.) - younger learners will use child friendly/age-appropriate search engines e.g. SWGfL Swiggle - the school has a mobile phone policy and where personal mobile devices have internet access through the school network, content is managed in ways that are consistent with school policy and practice. - access to content through non-browser services (e.g. apps and other mobile technologies) is managed in ways that are consistent with school policy and practice.